-ITP:231 Transliteration II
+ITP:231 Transliteration II 3.0 cr.

 Transliteration II will continue to develop the skills begun in Transliteration I. Emphasis will be placed on speed, conceptual accuracy and skill within the English-based sign systems.
 This class will focus on the professional skills necessary in educational interpreting situations.